ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

 # Connecting with third-party tools
 {: #connect_3rd_party}

-You can connect third-party command-line interfaces, applications, and tools to your Data Virtualization instance.
+You can connect third-party command-line interfaces, applications, and tools to your {{site.data.keyword.dv_short}} instance.
 {: shortdesc}

 ## Data integration